DeutscheSoft/aux-widgets/README.md

 ## Repository structure

 The JavaScript code in this repository uses ES6 modules.
-When integrating AUX into an application it should be sufficient to import the required widgets or components from the main file `src/index.js`.
+When integrating A.UX into an application it should be sufficient to import the required widgets or components from the main file `src/index.js`.

-AUX widgets are implemented as JavaScript widgets.
+A.UX widgets are implemented as JavaScript widgets.
 Some of those widgets have corresponding WebComponents.
 All widgets can be found under `src/widgets/` and the corresponding components are located at `src/components/`.
 The document `doc/docs/Components.md` describes how